 Dandelion and Lettuce Soup

-It can be eaten fresh or dried.
+You can consume it fresh or dried.

 We’re used to eating lettuce in salads.
 However, we can also cook it like any other vegetable to make it even more digestible.

-It contains great diuretic properties and helps regulate the nervous system making it beneficial for a good night’s sleep after dinner.
+It contains great diuretic properties and helps regulate the nervous system, making it beneficial for a good night’s sleep after dinner.

 Cumin and Oatmeal Soup

 Oatmeal, in addition to giving this soup a little texture, contains fiber and vegetable proteins that help remove toxic substances from the body.